archlinuxvn/avnbot/README.md

 export CHANNEL_ID_LINUXVN_LOGS="-xx"
 ```

-The bot will write log to custom group.
+The bot will write log to a custom group.
 You can create new group and/or
 use your testing group to get logs, then add the bot `@RawDataBot` to get
 the group ID.
 Remember to remove `@RawDataBot` immediately.